Glagan/MMD-Online-Save/README.md

 ## Authentification

-There is two authentification methods that can be combined.
+There is two authentification methods.
 The first one, ``Token Auth``, is a single header ``X-Auth-Token`` that contain the token of the user that will be used.
 The second one, ``Credentials Auth``, is two headers ``X-Auth-Name`` and ``X-Auth-Pass`` that contain the username and password of the user.